The 10 Best Francis Ford Coppola Movies, Ranked

 coppola

-Based on John Grisham’s novel of the same name of 1995, this legal-drama is considered to be Grisham’s best adaptations on screen.
+Based on John Grisham’s novel, which was written in 1995, this legal drama is considered to be Grisham’s best adaptation on screen.
 Invigorated by its talented cast and foundational direction from Coppola, the film was a critical and commercial success.
-It also brought into limelight the young Matt Damon, whose performance was subject to universal acclaim.
+It also brought into the limelight the young Matt Damon, whose performance was subject to universal acclaim.
 This gripping and moving tale of redemption and salvation won hearts and went on to gross $45 million world-wide.
 Although criticized for its running time, this was cited as Coppola’s comeback in mainstream cinema and his re-entry in the most coveted directors of all time.

 6. Peggy Sue got Married (1986)